-This course examines content and methods for teaching concepts I matter and energy leading to chemistry in the Pre K - 12 classroom in accordance with National Science Teacher Association (NSTA) Science Standards.
-Elementary and middle school students study concepts in matter and energy in a hands-on activity-based learning method which created a foundation of understanding for later high school study of chemistry which utilizes both concrete and abstract learning strategies.
+This course examines content and methods for teaching concepts in matter and energy leading to chemistry in the preK-12 classroom in accordance with National Science Teacher Association (NSTA) Science Standards.
+Elementary and middle school students study concepts in matter and energy in a hands-on activity-based learning method which creates a foundation of understanding for later high school study of chemistry which utilizes both concrete and abstract learning strategies.
 There will be a clinical field experience in a local school.
+Prerequisite/s: None